Welcome to the ACE website - promoting disabled access to the countryside, sport and leisure

-There are thousands of miles of public footpaths, bridleways, green lanes, trails and tracks however we have found that so little appears to be accessible to those using wheelchairs or mobility scooters, parents with buggies or those with mobility impairment who find stiles difficult to negotiate.
+There are thousands of miles of public footpaths, bridleways, green lanes, trails and tracks however I have found that so little appears to be accessible to those using wheelchairs or mobility scooters, parents with buggies or those with mobility impairment who find stiles difficult to negotiate.

 I am not able to remove the obstacles but I can publicise the places that are accessible.
 We all have a right to enjoy the countryside and our hope is that this site will help in making it more accessible to more people. . .
 Enjoy. . .
 The Countryside IS for Everyone - or should be!